Self-care is a word that we often hear but it can look different for each of us.

 It doesn’t have to be something big or expensive.

-It could be as simple as a tv show, time outside, a meal, reading a book, or scheduled time with friends or family.
+It could be as simple as a TV show, time outside, a meal, reading a book, or planned time with friends or family.

-For example, I have a few friends that I go on spontaneous hikes with while our kids are in school.
+For example, I have a few friends I contact for spontaneous hikes.
+When my kids were younger I did this while they were in school.
 These hikes fuel me in more ways than one.

 I look forward to the exercise, being out in nature, and meaningful conversations.